sabinmhx/python-fun/README.md

-# python-heart-text
+# python-fun
-Two line python code which generate shape of a heat with the text inputted.
+Fun python single file programs to do stuffs.
+Currently, these are the codes with repls.